Tunneled Dialysis Catheter Placement

 Reasons for Procedure

-The catheter allows quick access to blood flow to perform dialysis.
-Dialysis is a process that filters and cleans the blood when the kidneys can no longer do their job.
+This procedure is done to allow quick access to blood flow to do dialysis.
+Dialysis is a process that filters and cleans the blood when the kidneys can no longer do this on their own.

 What to Expect